sorcero/ingestum/docs/example-text.rst

     )

-Let's look at each part of this line. ``transformers`` is the imported library of all transformers. ``TextSourceCreateDocument`` is our transformer, which has no arguments.
+Let's look at each part of this line. ``transformers`` is the imported library containing all transformers. ``TextSourceCreateDocument`` is our transformer, which has no arguments.
 We then call the ``.transform()`` method, which takes one argument, the source document we defined in the previous step.